Zaum – Divination

 Ahead of the release of the new album the band has been out promoting Rewind, Replay, Rebound as a different sounding fresh Volbeat record, which in itself sounded like good news, because musically and sonically Volbeat was in need of a something new.

-Few songs in, however, it seems like the change the band was referring is hard to spot.
-Few spins later the feeling is the same.
+A few songs in, however, it seems like the change the band was referring is hard to spot.
+Few spins later, the feeling is the same.
 The sound might be slightly more polished, but it’s still that same Volbeat sound developed by Jacob Hansen in 2005.

-Sure, the sound formed in those days is Volbeat’s own and shouldn’t be neglected, but over the years band’s approach to writing music has shifted greatly towards the catchier rock tunes, while the sound never changed that much.
-Those big bombastic drums might have fitted very well on first 2-3 records, but when the band started focusing on commercially appealing approach to making music the drum sound should have been adopted.
-Instead what we have here is big fat drum sound on an album that is in no way a heavy album.
+Sure, the sound formed in those days is Volbeat’s own and shouldn’t be neglected, but over the years the band’s approach to writing music has shifted greatly towards the catchier rock tunes, while the sound never changed that much.
+Those big bombastic drums might have fitted very well on the first 2–3 records, but when the band started focusing on a commercially appealing approach to making music, the drum sound should have been adopted.
+Instead, what we have here is a big, fat drum sound on an album that is in no way a heavy album.

-Just about all of the songs on the album not only sound like something the band has done before, but overwhelming majority of songs sound like a direct copies of at least 2-3 songs form band’s back-catalogue.
-That together with increasingly generic approach to making music results in an album that lacks originality and just about any form of excitement.
+Just about all the songs on the album not only sound like something the band has done before, but the overwhelming majority of songs sound like a direct copy of at least 2–3 songs from the band’s back-catalogue.
+That together with an increasingly generic approach to making music results in an album that lacks originality and just about any form of excitement.

 The fact that Volbaet is further perusing their path towards more commercial music is not what makes this a weak release, it’s the overall songwriting and lack of excitement and originality that does that.
 Why did Metallica’s massive 1991 shift into the commercial waters work so well for them?
 Simply because they created an album that was packed with top-shelf stuff.
 On all fronts.
 It’s as simple as that.
 Who cares about the fact that they went the commercial way right after releasing one of the rawest albums of their career?